c10b10/wp-cli-deploy/README.md

 You can define as many constant groups as deployment eviroments you wish to have.

+Not all commands / subcommands require all constants to be defined.
+To test what a subcommand requires, execute it with a non-existing environment handle. e.g.
+`wp deploy dump johndoe`.

 TODO: Explain subcommands <-> constants dependency

 ## EXAMPLES